SatyaRaghuNandan/BigData-Interview-Prep/Meta/31. Next Permutation/31_next_permutation_previous_variant.md

+# // VARIANT: What if you had to find the previous permutation?
 Excellent!
 You're implementing the **Previous Permutation** algorithm — a reverse counterpart of LeetCode 31’s **Next Permutation**, and it’s perfectly structured.

 Below is a **fully annotated version** with: